OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 ## Authentication

 The database should be configured to always require authentication, including connections from the local server.
-Database accounts should be :
+Database accounts should be:

-- Protected with strong and unique passwords.
+- protected with strong and unique passwords.
-- Used by a single application or service.
+- used by a single application or service.
-- Configured with the minimum permissions required (as discussed in the [permissions section below](#permissions).
+- configured with the minimum permissions required as discussed in the [permissions section below](#permissions).

 As with any system that has its own user accounts, the usual account management processes should be followed, including: